aknjoroge/Nodejs-USSD/README.md

 ---

-### Not all responces should start with keyword "END" or "CON"
+### Note all responces should start with keyword "END" or "CON"